mycodedstuff/db-migration/README.md

 #### TODOs

-1. Support for default values
-2. Support for sequences
-3. Support for partitioned tables (manual and db supported)
+1. Support for partitioned tables (manual and db supported)

 #### Explore